 Try This: Got invited to go club after work with colleagues?
 Just say, “I am so sorry but I have some other commitments.
 Next time, promise”.
 It’s simple and effective.

 Try This: Next time you are craving for a packet of chips, reflect on that and ask yourself, “I am not hungry.
-Then why do I want chips”?
-An honest answer will act like a liberating factor and will ensure that you know the difference between hunger and hankering
+Then why do I want chips?
+An honest answer will act as a liberating factor and will ensure that you know the difference between hunger and hankering.

 Try this: Focus on other aspects of your life.
 Maybe it’s time to get that radical new haircut you have been planning for while?
 Or maybe learn Japanese?
 Weren’t you planning to go scuba diving?
 It’s time to put the spotlight on you than on food.
 You will notice a change.